PasqualeTrani/EmpiricML/README.md

 > **Science, not Alchemy.** Build reliable ML models on tabular data with the rigour of an empirical science.

 EmpiricML is a Python framework designed to make building, testing, and tracking machine learning models on **tabular data** faster, easier, and most importantly, **robust**.
-Built on the shoulders of giants—**scikit-learn** and **Polars**—it brings the concept of a scientific "Laboratory" to your ML workflow.
+Built on the shoulders of giants - **scikit-learn** and **Polars** - it brings the concept of a scientific "Laboratory" to your ML workflow.

 ---

-## 🧪 The Philosophy: The Laboratory
+## The Core Idea
+The core idea behind the framework is that **Machine Learning is an empirical science**.
 In empirical sciences, you don't just "try things"; you design **experiments** to test hypotheses.
-To do that effectively, you need a controlled environment—a **Laboratory**.
+To do that effectively, you need a controlled environment, i.e. a **Laboratory**.

 **EmpiricML provides that Laboratory.**